awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `PreferredBackupWindow`  <a name="cfn-rds-dbinstance-preferredbackupwindow"></a>
  The daily time range during which automated backups are created if automated backups are enabled, using the `BackupRetentionPeriod` parameter\.
-For more information, see [The Backup Window](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html#USER_WorkingWithAutomatedBackups.BackupWindow) in the *Amazon RDS User Guide*\.
+For more information, see [ Backup Window](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html#USER_WorkingWithAutomatedBackups.BackupWindow) in the *Amazon RDS User Guide\.*
- The default is a 30\-minute window selected at random from an 8\-hour block of time for each AWS Region\.
-To see the time blocks available, see [ Adjusting the Preferred DB Instance Maintenance Window](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Maintenance.html#AdjustingTheMaintenanceWindow) in the *Amazon RDS User Guide*\.
 Constraints:
 + Must be in the format `hh24:mi-hh24:mi`\.
 + Must be in Universal Coordinated Time \(UTC\)\.